Wesley and Methodist Studies

 To join the WMS Facebook group, click here.

 The Johns Hopkins University Press handles subscriptions for WMS on behalf of Penn State University Press.
 Subscriptions can be ordered here.
 Online subscriptions or access to WMS via institutional subscription are available via JSTOR.
+AAR members can now access back issues of WMS here.
 See also the flyer for WMS with information on subscribing.

 Libraries are encouraged to subscribe through EBSCO Information Services using ISSN 2291-1723.